(Updated Oct 09, 2019)

 Holding cryptos can make your tax situation more complex; and this article doesn’t even cover other important aspects of investing in cryptocurrencies that you might not be aware of!
 We strongly recommend that you seek the advice of a tax professional if you hold or have ever transacted in cryptocurrencies.

 Need tax help with your cryptoassets?
-Please contact us here to set up a free consultation.
+Please contact us here to set up a consultation.
 Want to learn more about cryptocurrencies, taxes and financial planning?
 Check out this podcast published by the American Institute of Certified Public Accountants (AICPA).
 Mercer Street offers financial planning and investment management services to professionals and small business owners, as well as business consulting and tax compliance services.
 We specialize in advising on cryptocurrencies.
 Check us out at www.mercerst.io.